sdr-enthusiasts/docker-readsb-protobuf/README.md

 In the fine-tuning process:

-1. `readsb` is set to maximum gain level chosen at the end of the initialisation process.
+1. `readsb` is set to maximum gain level chosen at the end of the initialization process.
 1. Results are collected up to `AUTOGAIN_FINETUNE_PERIOD` (7 days by default).
 1. Check to ensure at least `AUTOGAIN_FINETUNE_MSGS_ACCEPTED` messages have been locally accepted (7,000,000 by default).
 If not, continue collecting data for up to 48 hours.
 This combination of time and number of messages ensures we have enough data to make an accurate assessment of each gain level, and by using 7 days this ensures any peaks/troughs in data due to quiet/busy days of the week do not skew results.
-1. Gain level is lowered by one level until the minimum gain level chosen at the end of the initialisation process is reached.
+1. Gain level is lowered by one level until the minimum gain level chosen at the end of the initialization process is reached.

-At this point, all of the tested gain levels are ranked based on the criterea discussed above.
+At this point, all of the tested gain levels are ranked based on the criteria discussed above.

 The gain level with the most points is chosen, and `readsb` is set to this gain level.